Dibenz(a,h)anthracene

-Dibenz[a,h]anthracene is an organic compound with the chemical formula C22H14.
+Dibenz[a,h]anthracene, Benzo[k]tetraphene or 1,2:5,6-Dibenzanthracene is an organic compound with the chemical formula C22H14.
 It is a polycyclic aromatic hydrocarbon (PAH) made of five fused benzene rings.
 It is a fused five-ringed PAH which is common as a pollutant of smoke and oils.
-It is white to light yellow crystalline solid.
 It is stable and highly genotoxic in bacterial and mammalian cell systems, as it intercalates into DNA and causes mutations.